betaveros/puzzlehunt.net/list.md

 Things not yet added: CMU Puzzle Hunt?

-I probably won't add Puzzled Pint because there are too many compared to the other hunts.
+I probably won't add [Puzzled Pint](http://puzzledpint.com/) because there are too many compared to the other hunts, but it's a good source of small, easy-ish puzzle sets.

+Another incredibly good introductory hunt not listed below is [Colby's Curious Cookoff](https://curiouscookoff.com/).
+I didn't include it in the table because I think it's characterized as more of an evergreen puzzle set rather than an event with specific start and end times.

 Start Date | "Franchise" | Puzzlehunt | Puzzles | Metas
 -  | - | - | -: | -: